github/opensource.guide/_articles/how-to-contribute.md

 ### Do you like organizing?

-* Link to duplicate issues, and suggest new issue labels, to keep things organized
+* Link to duplicate issues, and suggest new issue labels, to keep things organized.
-* Go through open issues and suggest closing old ones, [like @nzakas did for ESLint](https://github.com/eslint/eslint/issues/6765)
+* Go through open issues and suggest closing old ones, [like @nzakas did for ESLint](https://github.com/eslint/eslint/issues/6765).
-* Ask clarifying questions on recently opened issues to move the discussion forward
+* Ask clarifying questions on recently opened issues to move the discussion forward.

 ### Do you like to code?

-* Find an open issue to tackle, [like @dianjin did for Leaflet](https://github.com/Leaflet/Leaflet/issues/4528#issuecomment-216520560)
+* Find an open issue to tackle, [like @dianjin did for Leaflet](https://github.com/Leaflet/Leaflet/issues/4528#issuecomment-216520560).
-* Ask if you can help write a new feature
+* Ask if you can help write a new feature.
-* Automate project setup
+* Automate project setup.
-* Improve tooling and testing
+* Improve tooling and testing.

 ### Do you like helping people?

-* Answer questions about the project on e.g., Stack Overflow ([like this Postgres example](https://stackoverflow.com/questions/18664074/getting-error-peer-authentication-failed-for-user-postgres-when-trying-to-ge)) or Reddit
+* Answer questions about the project on e.g., Stack Overflow ([like this Postgres example](https://stackoverflow.com/questions/18664074/getting-error-peer-authentication-failed-for-user-postgres-when-trying-to-ge)) or Reddit.
-* Answer questions for people on open issues
+* Answer questions for people on open issues.
-* Help moderate the discussion boards or conversation channels
+* Help moderate the discussion boards or conversation channels.

 ### Do you like helping others code?

-* Review code on other people's submissions
+* Review code on other people's submissions.
-* Write tutorials for how a project can be used
+* Write tutorials for how a project can be used.
-* Offer to mentor another contributor, [like @ereichert did for @bronzdoc on Rust](https://github.com/rust-lang/book/issues/123#issuecomment-238049666)
+* Offer to mentor another contributor, [like @ereichert did for @bronzdoc on Rust](https://github.com/rust-lang/book/issues/123#issuecomment-238049666).

 ### You don't just have to work on software projects!